ing-bank/lion/.changeset/clever-emus-add.md

 '@lion/ui': patch
 ---

-Make ListboxMixin works well with ScopedStylesContoller when cache is used
+Make ListboxMixin works well with ScopedStylesController when cache is used